-11) Now add warm milk, about 3 table spoons and mix it well.
+11) Now add warm milk, and mix it well.
 At this point the mixture will be wet and moist.
 If it is not wet add little more milk.
 Close the pan with a lid and set a side for 10 to 15 minutes.

 12) Open the lid, mix and try to form a ladoo.
 If the mixture is falling apart add little more milk.
 But if the mixture is wet wait few more minutes before making the ladoo.

 Store it in a air tight container.
 Stays fresh up to a week in the refrigerator.

 - Rava,the most important ingredient in this recipe needs to be roasted well in a low-medium flame.

 - since we will not be cooking the rava, its very important to roast the rava till you get a nice aroma, which takes about 10 minutes for a cup of rava to roast.

 - Do not use very coarse rava in this recipe, bombay rava or fine rava works best.

 - Use fresh grated coconut in the recipe.